 At Brockwell Junior School we take very seriously our responsibility to prepare children for life in modern Britain.
 We ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
-All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, PSHE and Citizenship lessons provide excellent opportunities to deepen and develop understanding.
+All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, Health & Relationships lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

-The school makes considerable efforts to ensure children have experience these concepts through sporting events, a range of visits and use of outdoor education centres.
-Their strong rooted values-based understanding gives them an excellent platform for embracing difference.
+Children develop character through experiences: - sporting events, a range of visits and use of outdoor education centres.
+Their strong rooted values-based understanding gives them an excellent platform for embracing diversity.

-Our whole curriculum also promotes acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Our whole curriculum also promotes understanding and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 Pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
-Practical examples include school elections, British music anthems through 'Music of the Week', annual theatre visit from Saltmine Theatre (for example 'In Their Shoes'), Inspiring People study within class names, acts of remembrance, and our values based assemblies.
+Practical examples include school elections, Weekly 'Picture News', 'Music of the Week', theatre visits from Live Theatre, Inspiring People study within class names, acts of remembrance, and our values based assemblies.